l7mp/stunner-helm/README.md

 STUNner has full support for graceful shutdown in Kubernetes.
 This means that `stunner` pods will remain alive as long as there are active allocations via the embedded TURN server, and a pod will automatically remove itself once all allocations through it are deleted or timed out.

 Note that the default TURN refresh lifetime is 10 minutes so STUNner may remain alive well after the last client goes away.
 This occurs when an UDP allocation is left open by a client (spontaneous UDP client-side connection closure cannot be reliably detected by the server).
-In such cases, after 10 mins the allocation will timeout and get deleted, which will then let `stunnerd` to terminate.
+In such cases, after 10 mins the allocation will timeout and gets deleted, which will then let `stunnerd` to terminate.
 This feature enables the full support for graceful scale-down: the user can scale the number of `stunner` instances up and down as they wish and no harm should be made to active client connections meanwhile.
 Caveats:
-- currently the max lifetime for `stunner` to remain alive after deleted in 1 hour: this means that `stunner` will remain active only for 1 hour after it has been deleted/scaled-down.
+- currently the max lifetime for `stunner` to remain alive after being deleted in 1 hour: this means that `stunner` will remain active only for 1 hour after it has been deleted/scaled-down.
 You can always set this in by adjusting the `terminationGracePeriod` on your `stunnerd` pods.
 - if there are active (or very recent) TURN allocations then the `stunner` pod may refuse to be removed after a kubectl delete.
 Use `kubectl delete pod --grace-period=0 --force -n stunner stunner-XXX` to force removal.

 The default termination period is set to 3600 seconds (1 hour).
 To modify it use the `--set stunner.deployment.container.terminationGracePeriodSeconds=<NEW_PERIOD_IN_SECONDS>` flag.